AGolumbovsky/osla/README.md

 __Time:

-Time is relative to verbs
+Time is a characteristic of verbs
+** pending update
 -al is present, -alu is past, -ale is future
 .os dormal // i sleep
 .as dormalu // you slept